 The AirPods Pro improve on Apple's iconic wireless buds with a water-resistant design and a wide range of handy touch controls.
 Battery life could be longer but the noise cancellation features are top-notch.
 Turn on ANC and the AirPods Pro do a great job blocking out everyday noise, but you can switch to the useful Transparency Mode when you want to be aware of your surroundings.

 Apple's high-end buds also include three pairs of swappable silicone ear tips, making it easy to find a great fit.
 The stems themselves are also shorter than the ones found on the original AirPods.
 And of course, if you’re an iPhone user, the AirPods Pro work seamlessly with iOS.
 Blend all of these premium features with clean, powerful sound that suits all genres of music, and you have the company’s best audio product to date.
-And sound will only get better, as the company confirmed a future iOS update that will include an all-new spatial audio feature designed to create a movie-theatre-like sound experience.
+And we can’t forget about the awesome new features iOS 14 introduced such as spatial audio to create a movie-theatre-like sound experience.